Quiz: Can you defend against XSS vulnerability?

 for other contexts, Twig does not even offer an escaping function.
 It also lacks

-protection against printing a malicious link (8) or support for Vue
+protection against outputting a malicious link (8) or support for Vue

 templates (9).